Welcome to Reno!

 64th Annual Meeting of the Western Section of TWS!

 Fellow wildlifers, please join us at the 2017 annual meeting of our section to be held at the Peppermill Resort near the airport in Reno, Nevada.
-We have a wonderful slate of activities, networking events, and professional paper sessions scheduled that I am sure you will want to miss.
+We have a wonderful slate of activities, networking events, and professional paper sessions scheduled that I am sure you will not want to miss.

 Our theme this year is “Invasive species: globalization and bad decisions.”
 Invasive species can be both local and global problems that affect wildlife directly and indirectly.
 “Globalization” here is cast in the broad sense whether invasions are facilitated by currently expanding global trade or just movement (past or present) of species across borders for any reason.
 Similarly “bad decisions” as used here is broadly meant to be decisions that are made either knowingly (e.g., pet trade, direct introduction of species, horticulture trade) or by accident and indifference (e.g., failure to consider the consequences of actions like dumping of ballast water from ships) that result in establishment of invasive species.
 Because of the nature of this topic it transcends the immediate topic of the biology of invasive species to encompass the arenas of economics, politics, law, philosophy, and ethics.
 Hence, the issues surrounding invasive species and their impacts are enormously complex, highly contentious, politically divisive, and are often technical complex to resolve.
 This is an issue that will affect almost every wildlifer in their career.

 In addition to a technical session devoted to invasive species, we have roundtable breakfast sessions, and a plenary session also devoted to invasive species.
-Our plenary session will be a novel format featuring two outstanding individuals: Dr. Daniel Simberloff of the University of Tennessee, Knoxville and Dr. Nancy Poiani, Executive Director of Island Conservation who will engage in a free-flowing conversation about invasive species.
+Our plenary session will be a novel format featuring two outstanding individuals: Dr. Daniel Simberloff of the University of Tennessee, Knoxville and Dr. Karen Poiani, Executive Director of Island Conservation who will engage in a free-flowing conversation about invasive species.
 Dr. Simberloff is a world authority on invasion biology while Dr. Poiani leads an organization that confronts the realities of invasive species impacts on a daily basis.
 For as long as I can remember, I have always enjoyed listening to knowledgeable and intelligent people engage in meaningful conversation – it can be mesmerizing and sow the seeds for ideas that will later bear fruit in unexpected ways.
 I hope this rings true for you as well when you spend the plenary with Drs.
 Poiani and Simberloff.
 To enhance the relevance of our plenary, I am asking members who would like to hear about particular but general invasive species issues too please send me a message suggesting either a question or a topic for consideration by our interlocutors.
-You can send these directly to me at email@example.com and I will forward them to our plenary speakers.
+You can send these directly to me at firstname.lastname@example.org and I will forward them to our plenary speakers.